ezriharmusial/LastMessengerS/src/lib/md-collections/artists/da-reggae-priest.md

   - English
   - French
   - Igbo
-vocal_skills:
-  - singing
+experience: a new dimension of reggae live show
 profession:
   - performing artist
   - writer
+vocal_skills:
+  - singing
+instruments:
+  - Acoustic Guitar
 performance_setup:
   - band
-experience: a new dimension of reggae live show
 vision: to be a successful artist to enable him to help those that are in need
 mission: to use his career as a tool to fight for justice, love, unity and freedom in the world
-influences: Jamaican and African reggae
+reason: " because he feels he must use his talent"
+wishes: blessing and Yah love
-motivation: the love he has for music, his messages and his career
+motivation: the love for music, his messages and his career
 inspiration: from the spirit of Yah above
+youth_influences: following the steps of strong reggae pioneers
+influential_artists: Royce, Bob Marley, Peter Tosh & Lucky Dube
-solution: to ensure his messages reach every corner of the globe
+purpose: ensure his messages reach every corner of the globe
-reason: " he feels he must use his talent"
-wishes: blessing and Yah love
+solution: when people listen to his messages
+success: getting his messages across and being acknowledged for his music
+actions: by interacting with different people from different nationalities in the world
 goals: getting his messages across and being acknowledged for his music
-action: believes to affect societal issues when people listen to his messages
 history: >-
   Growing up he discovered his talent early in his primary education, when he started writing poems and songs.
 Blessed with a sweet and charming voice, he